bimalpoudel/power-box/readme.md

 # Power Box

-WordPress widget with ambitions to power the sidebar with user configured contents.
+A WordPress Widget with ambitions to power the sidebar with user configured contents.